arjanjohan/scaffold-request-extension/README.md

 ### Tailwind color scheme

 SE2 Extensions currently do not allow custom tailwind configurations.
-You can manually replace the light theme in `packages/nextjs/tailwind.config.js` by the code below to get the Request Network color scheme:
+You can manually replace the themes in `packages/nextjs/tailwind.config.js` by the code below to get the Request Network color scheme:
 ```
+    themes: [
       {
         light: {
           primary: "#0BB489", // dark green